How to add your real time heart rate to your stream

 5.3.
 You can also use the window capture option, click the Launch button to open a window with your widget

-Pulsoid has an ever-growing list of new features, widgets, and integration.
+Pulsoid has an ever-growing list of new features, widgets, and integrations.
 Join our Discord and Twitter or read our Blog to learn about Pulsoid's latest updates and use it to the greatest potential.

 Useful links: